 What to Serve with Taco Chili

 Toppings: Sour cream and shredded cheese are must have toppings for taco chili at my house!
 Salsa and avocado slices are amazing on this chili too.
 Mix and match your favorites.
+Of course guacamole is also a hit at our house.

 Garnish bowls of chili with chopped fresh cilantro for a bit of fresh flavor and color.